cunybpl/nycet_pnp/src/content/measurement_techniques/motor-runtime.md

 url: "/documents/measurement-technique/motor-runtime"
 ---

-## Type of Measurement
-### Direct
-This is a direct measurement of motor runtime and determines the operating schedule of the motor.

-### Description
+## Description
 This technique uses data loggers to take long-term measurements of the runtime duration for a constant or dual-speed motor.
 This technique can be used on motors with any end-use, including both air and water distribution.
 Accurate measurements can only be taken when data loggers are properly placed on the motor enclosure.
 The equipment’s on/off status is detected based on the AC magnetic field that is generated when the motors are running.

 Measurements should be taken at one-hour intervals and will provide insight into the hours of operation of the motor.
 Motor runtime measurements should be paired with the spot measurement of true RMS power draw (kW) to calculate the energy consumption of the equipment.

 The duration of the long-term measurement should be a minimum of six weeks and data should be collected at one-hour intervals.
 Measurements should be taken when the system or component is operating under normal conditions.

+### Type of Measurement
+Direct:
+This is a direct measurement of motor runtime and determines the operating schedule of the motor.

 ### Equipment